erf/elite/README.md

 `set` replaces the innerHTML of a parent element (or id) with a given element or array of elements.

-I use `Document.createDocumentFragment` to build children for performance.
+I build children using `Document.createDocumentFragment` for performance.

 ## Example